The Guardianship Stream of the Tasmanian Civil and Administrative Tribunal

 While informal arrangements are encouraged for people with a disability who may require a guardian, sometimes it is necessary to have a formal arrangement, with an appointed guardian.
-The Guardianship and Administration Board has the power to appoint guardians and administrators.
-While many adults with disabilities have a strong support network and will not need the Board’s help, the few who do will need a guardian because of the complexity of decision making.
+The Guardianship Stream of the Tasmanian Civil and Administrative Tribunal has the power to appoint guardians and administrators.
+While many adults with disabilities have a strong support network and will not need the Tribunal’s help, the few who do will need a guardian because of the complexity of decision making.

 - Complex financial transactions